 I’ve talked a lot about the importance of being yourself.
-In fact, “Be me” is one of my personal commandments that I strive to live by because it helps me to live my life, not the life that I think that others want me to live just so that I can please people who I really don’t need to be worrying myself about.
+In fact, “Be me” is one of my personal commandments that I strive to live by.
+It helps me live my life, not the life that I think others want me to live so that I can please people who I really don’t need to be worrying about.

-Many Reclaimers struggle with this concept of “being you”.
+Many Reclaimers struggle with this concept of “being you”/”being yourself”.

 People and relationships unfold, which means that you unfold too.

-If you engage in people pleasing behaviour and look for validation, and in fact, try to suppress who you are so that people don’t form an opinion about you that might cause them to leave / not like you, you’re not being you.
+If you engage in people pleasing and look for validation, and in fact, try to suppress who you are so that people don’t form an opinion about you that might cause them to leave or dislike you, you’re not being you.

-Often, we don’t recognise this when we’re in the moment/situation and so a lot of the insights we gain from the on-the-job training of life happens with the benefit of the 20:20 vision of hindsight.
+Often, we don’t recognise this when we’re in the moment/situation.
+As a result, a lot of the insights we gain from the on-the-job training of life happen with the benefit of the 20:20 vision of hindsight.

-Of course it’s very easy to focus on another person’s behaviour and practically get a PhD in it but this is just distraction activity keeping us on the path of least resistance, often ensuring that we tell ourselves a story that caters to unhealthy beliefs we hold about ourselves, life, and relationships.
+Of course, it’s very easy to focus on another person’s behaviour and practically get a PhD in it, but this is just a distraction activity keeping us on the path of least resistance.
+Focusing on others often ensures we tell ourselves a story that caters to unhealthy beliefs we hold about ourselves, life, and relationships.

-Each of our relationships, romantic and otherwise, give us a window into understanding ourselves – we get to understand our needs, expectations and wishes including where we need to “be ourselves” and step up and meet these ourselves.
+We get to understand our needs, expectations and desires, including where we need to “be ourselves” and step up and meet these ourselves.

-It’s not up to others to tell you who you are; it’s up to you to use your time here on earth to discover who you are and yes, sometimes it happens through discovering who you’re not.
+It’s not up to others to tell you who you are; it’s up to you to use your time here on earth to discover who you are.
+This means that you will also discover who you are by discovering who you’re not.

-Discovering and understanding who I wasn’t comfortable being, but putting my energy into finding out what was more befitting of me, is what has fueled this blog.
+Discovering and understanding who I wasn’t comfortable being, but putting my energy into finding out what was more befitting of me, is what’s fueled this blog.

-I had a light bulb moment yesterday while we sat in traffic discussing the uncomfortable Boxing Day call between my father and I. After a six and a half month silence, he called on Christmas Day.
-I’d briefly felt anxious about returning the call but aside from reminding myself not to make drama, Em also told me just to be cool and basically not fawn around him.
-I’ve been regarded by family and even Em as being too easygoing, ironically with my family, and finally by being me in this call, I understand what they meant.
+I had a light-bulb moment yesterday while sitting in traffic discussing the uncomfortable Boxing Day call with my father..
+After a six-and-a-half month silence, he called on Christmas Day.
+I’d briefly felt anxious about returning the call.
+Aside from reminding myself not to make “drama”, Em suggested I “be cool” and not fawn around him.
+I’ve been regarded by family and even Em as being too easygoing, ironically with my family, and finally, by being me in this call, I understand what they meant.

-In times gone by, I might have intended to be cool and then quickly slipped into being jovial and conciliatory, because, you know, I’m the person who is supposed to forget and make things easy.
-The call was awkward but aside from the fact that it should be, it wasn’t awkward because I wasn’t brown-nosing and acting like nothing had ever happened, but it was awkward because I wasn’t putting in the bulk of the effort.
+In times gone by, I might have intended to be cool and then quickly slipped into being jovial and conciliatory because, you know, I’m the person who is supposed to forget and make things easy.
+The call was awkward, but aside from the fact that it should be, it wasn’t awkward because I wasn’t brown-nosing and acting as if nothing had ever happened.
+It was, however, awkward because I wasn’t putting in the bulk of the effort.

-As we sat there in traffic, it suddenly dawned on me: yes it wasn’t an easy conversation but just like when I was honest with him in those awful ‘discussions’ before my wedding, I truly felt like me.
+As we sat there in traffic, it suddenly hit me: Yes, it wasn’t an easy conversation but just like when I was honest with him in those awful discussions before my wedding, I truly felt like me.

-Being me is not leaping in there and trying to hypothesise on what their thoughts, feelings, and intentions are and then attempting to preempt it with good (read: pleasing) behaviour.
+Being me is not leaping in there and trying to hypothesise about what someone’s thoughts, feelings, and intentions are and then attempting to preempt it with good (read: pleasing) behaviour.

 People and situations unfold.

-You cannot possibly discover what the the hell unfolding means if you assume a role in each situation, as you may be assuming wrong plus you’re not being you, unless you is someone who is an actor, facilitator, mask wearer or even doormat.
+You cannot possibly discover what the hell “unfolding” means if you assume a role in each situation.
+You might be making incorrect assumptions, plus you’re not being yourself.
+Unless who you are is someone who’s an actor, facilitator, mask wearer, or even doormat.

 I saw my amnesia-based behaviour with my father so clearly replicated in my past romantic relationships.

-That’s what being you involves – owning your own.
-When you understand what you accept, even if it’s in a passive way, you can better represent you by making more conscious choices about what you do and don’t accept or do in future.
+That’s what being you involves: owning your own.
+When you understand what you accept, even if it’s in a passive way, you can better represent yourself by making more conscious choices about what you do and don’t accept or do in future.

-Go on a people pleasing diet by identifying your people pleasing behaviour and reducing/replacing/eliminating it.
-You’d be surprised how much more you approve of you when you’re not putting you on a people pleasing street corner day after day.
+Go on a people-pleasing diet by identifying your people-pleasing habits of thinking and behaviour and reducing/replacing/eliminating them.
+You’d be surprised how much more you approve of yourself when you’re not putting yourself on a people-pleasing street corner day after day.

-When you get caught up in being you and living your life authentically anyway, you’d be amazed at how much happier you feel but also how much clearer you see the things and people that matter and apportion your energies in the right places.
+When you get caught up in being you and living your life authentically anyway, you’d be amazed at how much happier you feel.
+You will also notice how much clearer you are on the things and people that matter–and you’ll apportion your energies in the right places.